 The development co-chairs create and manage the development plan of the Chorus based on the strategic goals adopted by the Board of Directors.
 The co-chairs recruit volunteer choristers to work on appeal letters, fundraising events (including an annual Auction), donor relations, grant writing, endowment growth, and other activities as needed.
 An important part of the job, recurring annually, is the grant application for the New York City Department of Cultural Affairs (DCA) as well as the required Cultural Data Project.

 Elaine Bergman has served as board member and development co-chair for the past six years.
 She has developed and implemented a segmented, multi-tiered fundraising strategy as well as crafting new ways of reaching and appealing to existing and new donors in order to help keep the Chorus in good financial health.
 To this end, she started a bi-monthly email newsletter, which has since expanded its readership to include fellow Chorus members and attendees, as well as donors.
 “What I have enjoyed most is coming up with strategic ways to reach donors and get them excited about what we do,” Elaine says.
 “We need to do more than just ask for money.
-By creating various levels of giving, and instituting specialized funds like our recently created Composers Fund for commissioned works, I hope I’ve helped create a program of giving that will sustain itself in the long-run.”
+By creating various levels of giving, and instituting specialized funds like our recently created Composers Fund for commissioned works, I hope I’ve helped create a program of giving that will sustain itself in the long run.”
 Elaine plans to continue working on donor relations alongside her successor.

 Gina Carroll is stepping down from her role as co-chair, which has largely meant assisting Elaine in all the many responsibilities that job entails.
-But she will continue her work as grant writer, most importantly for the annual DCA grant, which we have received for each of the four years that Gina has been in charge of the application.
+But she will continue her work as grant writer, most importantly for the annual DCA grant, which the Chorus has received for each of the four years that Gina has been in charge of the application.
 Gina: “For grants, especially government grants, more and more information is required as the demand for accountability and transparency grows.
 It’s a huge job to get everything together in the right order, the right wording, and the limited space given to us.
 But what I love is the fact that in order to write these grants, I have to know practically everything about the workings of the Chorus: the finances, the talent, the philosophy behind our programs, the outreach, ticket sales, publicity, and technical aspects, down to how many musicians are in the orchestra at each concert.
 For that I get to talk to all the various member volunteers involved in these activities: really getting a front-row view into the workings of the Chorus.
 What a privilege!”